haukepetersen/RIOT-on-CK12/README.md

 06/20/2019 - just started
-09/16/2019 - connected Debugger and flashed RIOT -> base system incl. shell over RTT is working 09/16/2019 - started to reverse engineer the pin mapping, see pinmap.md
+09/16/2019 - connected Debugger and flashed RIOT -> base system incl. shell over RTT is working 09/16/2019 - started to reverse engineer the pin mapping, see pinmap.md 09/18/2019 - made some traces with the orignal firmware (see traces subdirectory) -> seems like we
+             are using two separate I2C busses 09/18/2019 - pretty sure the watch is using a ssd1306-based display (I2C address fits)

 ## Code
 The RIOT branch containing the WIP code can be found here: